Syssos/Learning_Go/0x10_Unit_Tests/README.md

 If you come across certain things that you would like to log, but not flag as an error, you can do so via ``` t.Log() ```.
 This will log the event but not trigger an error or failed tests.

 You may also want to add more details like values to the error message.
-This can be done similar to how you print values with printf, however in the case of an error you would use ``` t.Errorf() ```
+This can be done similar to how you print values with printf, however in the case of an error you would use ``` t.Errorf() ``` -->

+## Running Tests

 ## Conclusion